 It is 100% free to use Personal Capital for everything that I have shown in this blog post.
 However, Personal Capital still needs to bring in revenue somehow.

-Personal Capital makes its money by offering financial advisor services to all account holders within their system.
+Personal Capital makes its money by offering financial advisory services to all account holders within their system.
 In fact, your financial advisor is listed on the Dashboard page with a telephone number, working hours and even their LinkedIn profile page.
 They want you to call and schedule an appointment because they charge for this service.

 In the interest of full disclosure, we have never used Personal Capital’s financial advisors and cannot vouch for their knowledge or experience.
 We did get called a couple of times after we first signed up for an account, but we indicated our disinterest in this service and they promptly stopped calling.
 All companies should operate like this.